iwiwi/pruned-landmark-labeling/README.md

 Pruned Landmark Labeling
 ========================

-Pruned landmark labeling is a new shortest-path distance querying index for real-world graphs, such as social networks, web graphs, biological networks and computer networks.
+Pruned landmark labeling is a new shortest-path distance querying algorithm for real-world graphs, such as social networks, web graphs, biological networks and computer networks.

+The algorithm has the following advantages (for details, please see our paper):

+* **Fast** --- It answers distance queries in microseconds.
+* **Scalable** --- It can be applied to networks with hundreds of millions of edges.
+* **Exact** --- Unlike approximate methods, it always answers exactly correct distance.
+* (Almost) **Parameter Free** --- Unlike other state-of-the-art methods, it does not require any parameter tuning.

+Moreover, this implementation is:

+* **Easy to Use** --- By copying only one header file to your project, you can start using the index.

 ## Usage
+Given a graph, it first constructs an index.
+Then, using the index, it can quickly answer distance between two vertices.

 ### From CUI Interface